Günlüce, Nazımiye

 Günlüce (Qalmam) is a village in the Nazımiye District, Tunceli Province, Turkey.
 The village is populated by Kurds of the Alan tribe and had a population of 65 in 2021.
+The Kurdish name of the village became Qalmam with the combination of the words Xal (xālo lit.
+'Uncle') and Mihame (lit.
+'Mehmed').

 The hamlet of Aktepe is attached to the village.